xPinkyDash/shiki-paper/Shiki - A Detailed Analysis of the Risen.md

 ### MVR-1

-The virus exists in the host, but is unable to take over any control either due to existing autoimmune systems, or complete failure at cultivation prior to host's death and decease.
+The virus exists in the host, but is unable to take over any control either due to existing autoimmune systems, or complete failure at cultivation prior to severe decease of the host.

 ### MVR-2

-A partially successful cultivation of itself in that it was able to take over the host, but not while in a living state.
+A partially successful cultivation of itself in that it was able to take over the host, but not while in an undeceased state.
 Host will suffer aforementioned weaknesses, but will stop aging.

 ### MVR-3

-The rarest, and most powerful variant, where the virus has achieved complete cultivation prior to the host's death, and successfully transmuted the body into a superior state.
+The rarest, and most powerful variant, where the virus has achieved complete cultivation prior to any significant decease of the dead host, and successfully transmuted the body into a superior state.
 Host suffers no weaknesses, attains temporary superhuman strength when consuming human blood, and does not age.

 The above hypothesis would explain the existence of shikis, jinrou, and why some people do not get reanimated in the first place, all under one common explanation; some form of genetic disposition would be required for the maximization of MVR's cultivation, and the physical well-being of the victim likely has a great deal of effect in what of the three outcomes they end up in.
+The time allowed for MVR's cultivation prior to host's death is also a major contributor, as the time between decease and reanimation can be greatly reduced, increasing the likelyhood the host becomes a jinrou.

 ## Inexplicable behaviors and abilities